Frequently Asked Questions

 How much do I repay on my student loan?

 You repay 12% of your income above the repayment threshold.
-For the 2025/26 tax year, the threshold is $22,828.
+For the 2025/26 tax year, the threshold is $24,128 a year (about $464 per week).
 This means you only start repaying when you earn more than this amount.

 Can I make voluntary repayments?